jdmonin/JSettlers2/README.txt

-BCrypt.java is licensed under the "new BSD" license, and is copyright (C) 2006 Damien Miller; see BCrypt.java for details.  jBCrypt-0.4.tar.gz retrieved 2017-05-27 from http://www.mindrot.org/projects/jBCrypt/
+BCrypt.java is licensed under the "new BSD" license, and is copyright (C) 2006 Damien Miller; see BCrypt.java for details.  jBCrypt-0.4.tar.gz retrieved 2017-05-27 from http://www.mindrot.org/projects/jBCrypt/ and some constants, javadocs, throws declarations added by Jeremy D Monin.

 org.fedorahosted.tennera.antgettext.StringUtil is licensed under the "Lesser GPL" (LGPL) license, and is from the JBoss Ant-Gettext utilities.